 The Bottom Line

-To conclude, there are lots of different ways you can help someone with anxiety over text.
+To conclude, there are lots of different ways on what to say to someone with anxiety attack over text.

 Hopefully, after reading this guide, you’ll be in a much stronger position to support and communicate with your loved ones without being too overbearing!